Azure-Samples/azure-spring-data-cosmos-java-sql-api-aad/README.md

 ### Configure RBAC for your Cosmos DB account

 Next we need to create a role that can access your Cosmos DB account appropriately.
-You should refer to the full instructions [here](https://learn.microsoft.com/azure/cosmos-db/how-to-setup-rbac) for the various options, we'll just keep things simple here by creating a customer role using Azure CLI that has full permissions.
+You should refer to the full instructions [here](https://learn.microsoft.com/azure/cosmos-db/how-to-setup-rbac) for the various options, we'll just keep things simple here by creating a custom role using Azure CLI that has full permissions.

 1. First, create a JSON file called `role-definition-rw.json` that contains the following: